Related ToolsSuperhumanMailchimpCustomerHubspot

 Unlike marketing platforms that sync data hourly or daily, Customer.io processes events in real-time.
 When a user performs an action in your app - say, abandons their shopping cart - emails trigger within seconds, not hours.

-During testing with an e-commerce demo account, I set up an abandoned cart sequence that:
+For example, with an e-commerce account, an abandoned cart sequence can be configured to:

 1. Triggered 30 minutes after cart abandonment